Last updated on May 30, 2023

 How to get around Malta

-Luckily for us, the public transport system is very affordable and there are 80 routes linking various destinations all across Malta.
-We bought our Explore Cards at the bus terminal in Bugibba.
-They cost €21 each and granted us unlimited travel for 7 days.
-The entire system reminds me a lot of London, as you also have to touch the reader with your card when you board the bus.
+Luckily for us, the public transport system is very affordable, with 80 routes connecting various destinations throughout Malta.
+Our Explore Cards cost €21 each and provided us with unlimited travel for 7 days.
+The whole system reminded me a lot of London, as you also need to touch the reader with your card when boarding the bus.